michael5r/mmm-nest-status/README.md

 ![image](https://user-images.githubusercontent.com/3209660/49421591-30a26f80-f756-11e8-8390-14cd520fca7c.png)

-This allows you to pick and choose which devices you want to display.
+You can use these IDs to specify which devices to show in `thermostatsToShow` and `protectsToShow`.

 ## FAQ